-Do you have yellow teeth and want to do something about it?
-White spots on your teeth keeping you from smiling your best?
+Do you have yellow, discolored teeth?
+Are white spots on your teeth keeping you from smiling your best?

-Stained and discolored teeth are often the source of hiding your smile.
-They can make you look older than your years, or diminish your sense of confidence when interacting with others.
-For most patients, restoring your smile to a brighter, whiter smile can be quick, economical and painless.
-Westborough Dental Associates offers professional teeth whitening for consistent, safe and lasting results when compared to over the counter options readily available.
+Stained and discolored teeth can make you look older than your years, or diminish your sense of confidence when interacting with others.
+For most patients, restoring your smile to a brighter, whiter smile can be quick, economical, and painless.
+Dr. Trushar Patel offers professional teeth whitening at Westborough Dental Associates in Westborough, MA.
+When compared to over-the-counter whitening options, professional teeth whitening provides consistent, safe, and lasting results.
 Professional teeth whitening at the dentist is the only way to quickly guarantee white teeth that stay white for a long time.
-Store-bought options are not catered to your smile and often harm your teeth more than help brighten them.
+Store-bought options are not catered to your specific dental concerns and often harm your teeth more than help brighten them.

 Why Are My Teeth Discolored?